-The World Health Organization (WHO) recommend that children between 5–17 years of age get at least 60 minutes of moderate or vigorous physical activity every day.
-Adults can encourage children to play outside and engage in sports, if possible.
+The World Health Organization (WHO) recommend that children between 5–17 years of age get

 It may also be helpful for adults to encourage children and adolescents to cut back on video games, television, and similar devices and to create opportunities for active time as a family.

 Other complications and conditions that medical professionals associate with type 2 diabetes include:

 Type 2 diabetes is becoming more common in children as rates of childhood obesity continue to increase.